Duet3D/CoreN2G/README.md

 ##Dual license
-Not Duet3D reserves the right to Dual license this library in the future, although a GPL licensed version will remain the default, public option.
+Note Duet3D reserves the right to Dual license this library in the future, although a GPL licensed version will remain the default, public option.